sindresorhus/got/advanced-creation.md

 Type: `Function`<br>
 Default: `undefined`

-Function making additional changes to the request.
+A function making additional changes to the request.

 To inherit from parent, set it as `got.defaults.handler`.<br>
 To use the default handler, just omit specifying this.